hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `period_seconds` - (Optional) How often (in seconds) to perform the probe.
 The default value is `10` and the minimum value is `1`.
 Changing this forces a new resource to be created.

-* `failure_threashold` - (Optional) How many times to try the probe before restarting the container (liveness probe) or marking the container as unhealthy (readiness probe).
+* `failure_threshold` - (Optional) How many times to try the probe before restarting the container (liveness probe) or marking the container as unhealthy (readiness probe).
 The default value is `3` and the minimum value is `1`.
 Changing this forces a new resource to be created.

-* `sucess_threashold` - (Optional) Minimum consecutive successes for the probe to be considered successful after having failed.
+* `success_threshold` - (Optional) Minimum consecutive successes for the probe to be considered successful after having failed.
 The default value is `1` and the minimum value is `1`.
 Changing this forces a new resource to be created.

 * `timeout_seconds` - (Optional) Number of seconds after which the probe times out.
 The default value is `1` and the minimum value is `1`.
 Changing this forces a new resource to be created.